Chukak/containers/docs/queue.md

 #include "containers/queue/queue.h"
 ```

-## Create an queue
+## Create a queue
 The `Queue` class is implemented using C++ templates.
-To create an queue, pass the data type,
+To create a queue, pass the data type,
 which will be in the queue in the constructor.

 Standard initialization: